 Please note that there are no transfers to other runners.
 If you need to cancel your registration and it’s more than 30 days prior to the race, you will receive a 50% credit toward a future Go Beyond Racing race.
 If your cancellation is 30 days or less from race day, there is no credit, no refund, or no transfer.
 See our full cancellation policy for details.

 The race occurs at the Tumalo Canal Historic Area.
 The route is 4.5-mile loop that begins heading counter-clockwise on the Lower Laidlaw Loop and then turns left onto the Whiskey Still Ridge trail where your views of the Three Sisters start.
 A left onto Bennett Road puts the mountains in your face and are especially stunning around sunset.
-Next is a right on Hidden Pine Trail which you will follow back to the Lower Laidlaw Loop to the start/finish area.
+Next is a left onto the Hidden Pines trail, then a right on Lower Laidlaw Loop to return to the start/finish area.

 The course is pretty flat, with less than 300 feet of gain in one lap.

 There is one aid station, located at the start/finish area.
-Water, GU electrolyte drink, GU gels, peanut butter & jelly sandwiches, Oreos, Gummi bears, chips, Fig Newtons, bananas, and oranges are provided.
-Warm veggie and meat broth is available during the night, plus other special treats throughout the event.
+Water, GU electrolyte drink, GU gels, peanut butter & jelly sandwiches, Oreos, Gummi bears, chips, Fig Newtons, bananas, and oranges are provided throughout the race.
+Veggie and meat broth is available during the night, plus other hot, real food starting at 6:00 p.m.
 You’ll be returning to this area after each loop, so you can easily set up your own aid station with your favorite foods too.

 Crew is optional.
 The last-person-standing format of this race is such that crew is not needed.
 You can run it completely self-supported.
 However, having a friend or two at the start/finish area is sure to motivate you to keep going.
 They can also help you get ready for that next loop more quickly.